 There are many things I love about the youngest generation in the workplace.
 They are intent on making a difference.
 They are family-oriented.
 They want to do meaningful work.
 I love all that.

-One difference, in my observation, is how they respond when they find themselves in one if these miserable situations.
+One difference, in my observation, is how they respond when they find themselves in one of these miserable situations.
 Many seem to check out too quickly.
-They are ready to quit — give up — even before something else comes along, as soon as they discover they are miserable.
+They are ready to quit – give up – even before something else comes along, as soon as they discover they are miserable.

 Please don’t misunderstand.
-I’m not advising that either.
+I’m not advising this either.
 Why spend 40 years in a miserable environment?
 Life is too short.
 Work doesn’t have to be miserable.
 And, there are healthy places that understand and appreciate the change in workplace attitude, especially being introduced by younger generations.
 That’s a positive.

 But, what should you do when you find yourself in a miserable situation?
 How should you respond?
 Rather than quit, what other options do you have?

 Here are 5 suggestions when a work environment is miserable: